ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 *  Reference: {{&SELF}}

-Clients can use this resource type to discover a group membership resource at the KDC.
+Clients can use this resource type to discover a group-membership resource at the KDC.

 ## CoAP Pubsub Topic Properties {#iana-pubsub-topic-properties}